- Type 1 vs. Type 2

 - If you drink artificially sweetened or sugar sweetened products.
 These products increase your risk by 26%-67%.

 - Economic stress.
-People who live in the lowest-income circumstances have two and a half times greater the risk of developing the disease.
+People who live in the lowest-income circumstances have 2 1/2 times greater risk of developing the disease.

 Is there a blood test to diagnose type 2 diabetes?

 Tests also can measure average blood sugar over time.
-Hemoglobin A1c (HbA1c) test greater than 6.5% indicates the diagnosis of the disease.
-Pre-diabetes is diagnosed with an HbA1c of 5.7% - 6.4%
+A hemoglobin A1c (HbA1c) test greater than 6.5% indicates the diagnosis of the disease.
+Prediabetes is diagnosed with an HbA1c of 5.7% - 6.4%.

 What is the treatment for type 2 diabetes?